 Adviser T.J. says:

-?
+What the what ?
 Okay, I freaking love Venice.
 They turn Civ V into a totally different game, which is something all expansions should aim to do.
 Removing settlers as a mechanic has huge implications, and it makes your capital the de facto and permanent lynchpin of your empire.
 Placement is going to be at least twice as important as it is normally, so don't be afraid to wander for a couple turns before setting down good ol' Venezia.
 Tradition, obviously, is a must.
 You'll also want to invest in Exploration, if for no other reason than to have a stronger navy for defending your eight bazillion trade routes.
 Victory-wise, Diplomatic seems like the way to go.
 Ally yourself to as many city-states as possible, and buy out the ones that ally with your political rivals.
 There's actually nothing they can do about it.
 Because you're Venice.
 And you're amazing.

 Unique Ability: Great Expanse